 A team of psychologists from across Cambridgeshire County Council and Peterborough City Council have published three webinars to support staff following COVID-19.

 The first module outlines how we understand the experiences and emotional response associated with pandemics, and ways to ease the transition that might be helpful for all.

 The second module introduces Seligman’s PERMA model, a useful model for well-being and resilience which can be applied to everyday life.

-The third module focuses on the needs of children and young people that have experienced loss and bereavement over the last few months.
+The third module focuses on the needs of children and young people that have experienced loss and bereavement over the pandemic.

 Without time for reflection and discussion (which is recommended), the webinars run for 15 – 20 minutes each.

 You can also view documents to support the webinars:

 Other resources for professionals can be found below: